- 1. Brian Dean, the Founder of Exploding Topics

 As the software industry began to face the digital revolution, the need for software developed and with it the question of how to make use of it and improve it.

-When it comes to outsourcing software development teams, getting the right approach to your management is critical.
+When it comes to outsourcing custom software developers, getting the right approach to your management is critical.
 With the right approach, you can achieve key business benefits such as quick development time, better scalability, and lower costs.

 As per the Business Process Outsourcing Market Size, Share & Trends Analysis Report, The global business process outsourcing market size was valued at USD 232.32 billion in 2020 and is expected to register a CAGR of 8.5% from 2021 to 2028.